The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

-What is Chypre?
+What is a Chypre Perfume?

-Despite being commonly used in many perfumes, it is one of the lesser known perfume accords.
+Chypre is an accord and despite being commonly used in many perfumes, it is one of the lesser known perfume accords.

 [Note: An accord is a blended mix of two or three ingredients, to create a new and unique fragrance].